With Jeff Halper and Salem Barahmeh

 In addition, with Israel’s matrix of control that it has been established over all of historic Palestine and with its settler colonial policies, Israel ensures that Palestinians living both in the state of Israeli and within the Occupied Palestine Territory do not have equal rights.
 Palestinians are not able to shape their lives under either system.

-During this webinar, arguments will be made why any meaningful political change is impossible under the current dysfunctional systems.
+During this webinar, arguments were made why any meaningful political change is impossible under the current dysfunctional systems.

 Salem Barahmeh is the Executive Director of the Palestine Institute for Public Diplomacy and a policy member of Al-Shabaka.
 He is currently a Non-Resident Fellow at the US Middle East Project.
 Salem received a BA in Government from Lawrence University and an MA in Law and Politics from King’s College London.